dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1558: Everyone deserves fair access to land resources.
+### T1558: Everyone has a fundamental right to land.

 |Support|
 |---|